MaryamElkadi/adline/docs/prd.md

 - Modern and clean interface with RTL layout
 - Card-based product display with hover effects
 - Card-based category display on home page with icons and labels
+- Card-based services display on home page (maximum 6 cards) with hover effects
 - Rounded corners (8-12px) for buttons and cards
 - Subtle shadows for depth and hierarchy
 - Clear typography optimized for Arabic text
-- Responsive grid layout for product categories and main categories section
+- Responsive grid layout for product categories, services section, and main categories section
 - Drag-and-drop zone withdashed border and upload icon for image uploads
 - Product configuration panel with tabbed interface (orange active tab, gray inactive tab)
 - Dropdown fields with downward arrow indicators and price display beside each option
 - File upload button with outlined style
 - Orange call-to-action buttons for'Add to Cart' and 'Complete Order'
-- Required field indicators with red asterisks\n- Error message styling in red with clear visibility
+- Required field indicators with red asterisks
+- Error message styling in red with clear visibility
 - Success message styling in green with checkmark icon
 - Scrolling hero section with smooth transitions for celebrations page
 - Gallery-style layout for portfolio and special occasions pages with lightbox functionality